List of Brick Romanesque buildings

 Brick Romanesque is an architectural style and chronological phase of architectural history.
 The term described Romanesque buildings built of brick; like the subsequent Brick Gothic, it is geographically limited to Central Europe.
 Structures in other regions are not described as Brick Romanesque but as "Romanesque brick-built church" or similar terms.

 In comparison to Brick Gothic, Brick Romanesque is a less established and less frequently used term.
 On the one hand, this is caused by the fact that the Baltic region was only beginning to develop its own stylistic identity during the Romanesque period, on the other by the relatively low number of surviving buildings.
 Many of the major Brick Gothic edifices had Brick Romanesque predecessors, remains of which are often still visible.
 Nearly all preserved buildings are churches.
-The buildings contrast with earlier stone-built churches (Fieldstone church), which were constructed of glacial erratics and rubble.
+The buildings contrast with earlier stone-built churches (fieldstone churches), which were constructed of glacial erratics and rubble.
 Such rounded stones limit the potential size of a building; the material and technique do not permit the construction of structures larger than a village church for static reasons.
 Monumental constructions only became possible through the growing use and perfection of brick building.